cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Ideal parent protocol used to address self-consciousness

 **Addressing Self-Consciousness**:
-*Patient sits between ideal parents, both present and calming* *Notes their qualities: accepting, non-judgmental, calming, and present* *Effect: able to get up and not feel stuck* *Relaxation achieved by resting head on their shoulders* *Deep relief and relaxation in body and mind*
+- *Patient sits between ideal parents, both present and calming*
+- *Notes their qualities: accepting, non-judgmental, calming, and present*
+- *Effect: able to get up and not feel stuck*
+- *Relaxation achieved by resting head on their shoulders*
+- *Deep relief and relaxation in body and mind*

 **Conclusion**:
 - Patient felt good after the session
 - No desire for further scenes at that time.

-### As was noted in the introduction to this case, the Three Pillars treatment led to an increase of Helen’s coherence on the AAI transcript from a 2 to a

 **Three Pillars Treatment: Helen's Case**